igorkry/tnt4j-streams/tnt4j-streams-core/samples/angular-js-tracing/readme.md

 ## Step 7

 Run TNT4J-streams application with configuration provided in this folder.
-Ensure your JKoolCloud tokens configured in `tnt4j.properties`
+Ensure your jKoolCloud tokens configured in `tnt4j.properties`

 ## Step 8